xwal/awesome-stars/topics.md

 ## clash

-- [clash-verge-rev/clash-verge-rev](https://github.com/clash-verge-rev/clash-verge-rev) - Continuation of Clash Verge - A Clash Meta GUI based on Tauri (Windows, MacOS, Linux)
+- [clash-verge-rev/clash-verge-rev](https://github.com/clash-verge-rev/clash-verge-rev) - A modern GUI client based on Tauri, designed to run in Windows, macOS and Linux for tailored proxy experience

 ## cli